opendaylight/integration-packaging/rpm/README.markdown

 Koji handles macro RPMs correctly anyway (potentially buggy, at least very infrequently used).

-Given the inability to define handle dynamic, custom macros in Koji-based builds, but the need to use custom macros to avoid an exceptional amount of duplicated logic, the macro substitution into of dynamic per-build data + templates into static (or at least no-custom-macros) RPM spec files emerged.
+Given this inability to define dynamic, custom macros in Koji-based builds, but the need to extract variables to avoid manual duplication of a large amount of spec file logic, a design that uses dynamic per-build data + templates to build simi-static (only default macros) RPM spec files emerged.
+The specifics (YAML, Python, JinJa2) were chosen because of their use in other tools used by [Int/Pack][15], like Packer, Ansible and Puppet.

 [1]: http://cbs.centos.org/koji/